metio/yosql/yosql-website/content/configuration/files/inputBaseDirectory.md

   - input
 ---

 Controls the root directory `YoSQL` will use to search for ´.sql` files.
+The given directory itself and all subdirectories will be searched recursively.

 ## Configuration Options